Faheem506pk/big-AGI/README.md

 <!-- ### What's New in 1.16.1...1.16.8 · Sep 13, 2024 (patch releases)

-- 1.16.8: OpenAI ChatGPT-4o Latest (o1-preview and o1-mini are supported in Alpha-AGI 2)
+- 1.16.8: OpenAI ChatGPT-4o Latest (o1-preview and o1-mini are supported in Zaplead 2)
 - 1.16.7: OpenAI support for GPT-4o 2024-08-06
 - 1.16.6: Groq support for Llama 3.1 models
 - 1.16.5: GPT-4o Mini support